 - The United Nations Convention on the Rights of Persons with Disabilities (2006) has afforded AT the status of a human right.
-For this reason, ratifying countries commit to facilitating access to AT solutions for those who need them in order to foster participation in
+For this reason, ratifying countries commit to facilitating access to AT solutions for those who need them in order to foster participation in democratic society on an equal basis with others and improve independence in daily life.
+The

-... the single unifying characteristic of students with disabilities involves challenges and difficulties in performing routine tasks at a level comparable to their peers.
+...the single unifying characteristic of students with disabilities involves challenges and difficulties in performing routine tasks at a level comparable to their peers.